jaubourg/fence/doc/use-case/README.md

 # Use Cases

-All of these use-cases described in this folder can be executed from the root directory:
+All of the use-cases described in this folder can be executed from the root directory:

 `node use-case <name-of-use-case>`